How to build an article progress indicator in React

 - We've declared a variable called

-which references the total height of the document (scrollHeight
+totalwhich references the total height of the document (scrollHeight) minus the window height (clientHeight).

 1const calculatePercentage = () => {2 const scrolled = window.scrollY;34 const total = document.documentElement.scrollHeight - document.documentElement.clientHeight;56 const percentage = (scrolled / total) * 100;78 setProgress(percentage);9};